GerbilSoft/rvthtool/README.md

 Full unencrypted RVT-H disk image dumps taken from the front-panel USB port are also supported.

-Direct device access on Windows is currently untested.
+Direct device access on Windows partially works.
+Reading the bank tables works, but it cannot identify the signature types, since Windows requires direct device reads to be aligned on block boundaries.
+Writes appear to work, but they don't actually go through.
+(Tested on Windows XP in VirtualBox.)

-List disc images: `sudo ./rvthtool /dev/sdb`
+List disc images: `sudo ./rvthtool list /dev/sdb`

-Extract disc image: `sudo ./rvthtool /dev/sdb 1`
+Extract disc image: `sudo ./rvthtool extract /dev/sdb 1 disc.gcm`
 * Replace `1` with the bank number.

+Delete a bank: `sudo ./rvthtool delete /dev/sdb 1`
+* Replace `1` with the bank number.

+Undelete a bank: `sudo ./rvthtool undelete /dev/sdb 1`
+* Replace `1` with the bank number.

 ## Encryption

-The RVT-H's front-panel USB interface is not encrypted.
-A raw dump of the internal HDD taken by disassembling the system and connecting the HDD directly to the PC may be encrypted; I have not checked this yet.
+The RVT-H's internal hard drive is not encrypted.
+This allows `rvthtool` to operate on an RVT-H system that's connected directly using USB, as well as disk image dumps from both the USB interface and from a direct HDD dump.

 Disc images on the RVT-H may or may not be encrypted:
 * GameCube: Not encrypted.